Support

 Getting There

-If you are coming from international airports, the route is also straightforward.
-From Narita Airport, it is easiest to take the Narita Express to Tokyo Station and then transfer to the Keiyo Line.
-From Haneda Airport, you can take the Monorail to Hamamatsucho Station and then transfer to JR lines.
-On average, the journey from the airports takes between 1 and 1.5 hours.
+If you are traveling from Narita Airport, take the Narita Express to Tokyo Station and then transfer to the Keiyo Line (total travel time is approximately 1.5 hours).
+From Haneda Airport, it is most convenient to take the monorail to Hamamatsucho and then transfer to JR trains.
+For those who prefer driving, the trip from the capital via the Bayshore Route takes between 40 to 60 minutes, depending on traffic.

 History & Facts